Daavidng/Daavidng/README.md

 - 🌱 I’m currently learning MongoDB and Tableau

-- 🤔 I’m looking for help with expert in data science field to provide me guidance
+- 🤔 I’m looking for job opportunities for self development in domain skills

 - 📫 How to reach me: davidngkienloong00@gmail.com